If you are interested in RC racing but don’t know where to start, this guide will hopefully help you on your way.

 Later you may also want other specialist tools such as a ‘ride height gauge’ and ‘digital callipers’, but these are not totally necessary for a beginner – once you learn more about tuning, you can look into getting these.

-Kits often include basic hex keys, but if you are taking RC racing up as a long term hobby, do yourself a favour and invest in some good quality RC Tools.
+Professional RC Car Kits usually include basic hex keys so you can complete the kit.
+If you are taking RC racing up as a long term hobby, do yourself a favour and invest in some good quality RC Tools.
 Quality tools are quicker and easier to use, will put less strain on your hands, and your RC nuts and hex screws will last longer.
 High quality RC tools will last you a lifetime, and the ones that do wear can normally have the tips replaced.

 Good Brands to look at are Arrowmax, HUDY, EDS, and my favourite – MIP tools.
 MIP are very expensive, but are built to last.